RouteKG: A knowledge graph-based framework for route prediction on road networks

-This section introduces RouteKG, our proposed solution to the short-term route prediction problem.
-As depicted in Figure~\ref{fig:flow}, the model comprises four primary modules, namely \textit{Data Preprocessing Module} $\mathcal{M}_{d}$, \textit{knowledge Graph Module} $\mathcal{M}_{kg}$, \textit{Route Generation Module} $\mathcal{M}_{g}$, and \textit{Rank Refinement Module} $\mathcal{M}_{r}$, each serving a specific purpose and collectively working towards an effective solution.
+This section introduces RouteKG, the proposed solution to the route prediction problem.
+As depicted in Figure~\ref{fig:flow}, the model comprises four modules, namely \textit{Data Preprocessing Module} $\mathcal{M}_{d}$, \textit{Knowledge Graph Module} $\mathcal{M}_{kg}$, \textit{Route Generation Module} $\mathcal{M}_{g}$, and \textit{Rank Refinement Module} $\mathcal{M}_{r}$, each serving a specific purpose and collectively working towards an effective solution.